Gao Lab

 Dr. Jekyll and Mr. Hyde - metabolic tale of lactic acid and lactate

 Previously, Qiang et al showed sodium lactate, conjugate base of lactic acid, is surprisingly immune protective (Dr. Jekyll), which increases longevity of T cells against malignancy (PMC9448806).
 In this sequel, he and others show cancer cells secrete lactic acids in a polarized fashion, driving the extracellular pH below 5.3.
-This severe acidity is toxic to the T cells (Mr. Hyde), suggesting cell glycolysis (Warburg effect) may help cancer cells fight against immune cells.
+This severe acidity (Mr. Hyde) is toxic to the T cells, suggesting aerobic glycolysis (Warburg effect) not only fuels cancer cell proliferation but also allows them to evade immune editing.

 IO